qualityshepherd/brine/posts/of_yarn_and_bone.md

 - **Buried:** You’re dead, but maybe you can bargain with Death to earn a new `Name`?
 It'll be fine...
 Death is a nice guy?

 #### Help
-After a roll, if the fiction dictates, a character may ask another character for help.
+After a roll, a character may ask another character for help.
 The helping player rolls (including any applicable `Names`) and both characters share the consequences.

 #### Die of Fate